ll-nick/leadr/README.md

 ### Configuration File

-`leadr` will automatically create a configuration file and fill it with some default shortcuts the first time you run it.
+`leadr` will automatically create a configuration file and fill it with some default mappings the first time you run it.
 See [confy's Readme](https://github.com/rust-cli/confy?tab=readme-ov-file#config-file-location) for the location of the configuration file.

-Modify the configuration file to add your own shortcuts or adjust the `leadr` keybinding.
+Modify the configuration file to add your own mappings or adjust the `leadr` keybinding.

-### Shortcuts
+### Mappings

-Define new shortcuts by adding a new entry to the `shortcuts` section of the configuration file.
+Define new mappings by adding a new entry to the `mappings` section of the configuration file.
 The key will be the key sequence you want to use, `command` will be the command you want to execute or insert.
 Optionally, add a `description` for the `--list` command to show.

-Finally, you can customize the behavior of the shortcut by specifying `insert_type`, `evaluate`, and `execute` options.
+Finally, you can customize the behavior of the mapping by specifying `insert_type`, `evaluate`, and `execute` options.
 Here's an overview of the available options:

 | Setting | Options | Description |